fromjyce/SimuPhish/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding the portfolio website, please feel free to contact me at `jaya2004kra@gmail.com`.
-I welcome any input that can help me improve the site.
+If you come across any issues, have suggestions for improvement, or want to discuss further enhancements, feel free to contact me at [jaya2004kra@gmail.com](mailto:jaya2004kra@gmail.com).
+Your feedback is greatly appreciated.

 ## License